ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

 # Overview

-Fiscal receipts help customers prove they have paid, and they help businesses confirm they've provided what was purchased.
-As a business owner or process manager, you understand the importance of streamlining receipt management to track what is coming in and going out of your organization.
-Often business-to-business transactions depend on receipts to keep a record of the transaction.
-We're rolling out a new feature that allows customization of fiscal receipts.
-We're excited to announce the introduction of our innovative Fiscal Receipt Templates, providing businesses with a customizable solution for enhancing their fiscal documentation process.
+Receipt templates can provide businesses with a customizable solution that enhances their fiscal printing process.
+They serve as pre-designed formats that you can easily modify and apply on a document type level.

-### What is a receipts template?

-A receipt template serves as a pre-designed format that business owners can easily customize to adapt a variety of transactions, offering a convenient solution for efficient documentation.
-In this regard, ERP.NET presents an innovative feature allowing users to create templates, offering the flexibility to incorporate personalized text chosen by the customer.
+By creating such templates, you gain the flexibility to incorporate personalized text in different places on the fiscal receipt itself.
+This includes the following sections:

-Employing a template offers company owners a distinct opportunity to differentiate themselves from competitors by embedding unique text or enticing discounts directly onto receipts.
-This strategic customization not only increases the overall branding but also has the potential to significantly boost sales.
-By leveraging personalized elements, such as catchy slogans, promotional offers, or exclusive discounts, businesses can captivate their customers' attention and foster stronger brand loyalty.
-This tailored approach not only sets the company apart but also creates memorable and engaging experiences for customers, ultimately driving increased revenue and market differentiation.
+* **Custom Header**
+* **Custom Row Header**
+* **Custom Row Footer**
+* **Custom Footer**

-## Creating Template
+## Creating a template

 To craft a distinctive template tailored to our specifications, we begin by accessing the CRM panel at the top of the interface and selecting POS